LavanyaPobbathi/Sentence-Transformers-and-Multi-Task-Learning/DISCUSSION QUESTIONS.md

    - Stricter validation for abundant task
    - More lenient metrics for limited task

-These solutions are reflected in our implementation:
+These solutions are reflected in the implementation:
 - Modular architecture allowing task-specific modifications
 - Flexible training configurations
 - Shared backbone for efficient knowledge transfer